ahnchive/ahnchive.github.io/index.md

 <!-- <br clear="left"/> -->
 <!-- <img src="{{ BASE_PATH }}/assets/drawing.jpg" style="margin-bottom: 10px; margin-top: 10px"/> -->

-# hello, i'm seoyoung Ahn, phd student in psychology at stonybrook university.
+### hello, i'm seoyoung ahn, phd student in psychology at stonybrook university.
 i'm broadly interested in understanding how humans can obtain a stable but flexible representation of the visual environment.
 I try to understand this question by building an artificial vision system that is more human-like!

 <!-- <div style="text-align: justify"> I'm broadly interested in understanding how humans can obtain a stable but flexible representation of the visual environment.
 I try to understand this question by building an artificial vision system that is more human-like! </div>